-0-7 Poor.
+- 0-7 Poor.

-(The logger may be able to register with the network but will not be able to send or receive data reliably).
+(The logger may be able to regi - (The logger may be able to register with the network but will not be able to send or receive data reliably).

 Note: When using a modem with 4G Network protocols (NB-IoT and LTE-M), CSQ levels are replaced with different quality parameters.
 (Refer to section 8 to determine what modem settings are in use for the logger.
 Refer to section 8.2.2 for 4G Network signal quality assessment).